neovim/neovim.github.io/_posts/2017-05-02-newsletter.md

 ### The Architecture of Neovim.

-Some students have studied the Architecutre of Neovim.
+Some students have studied the Architecture of Neovim.
 The [results](https://delftswa.gitbooks.io/desosa-2017/content/neovim/chapter.html) look awesome.

 Development Goodies
 -------------------